 Homicide By Motor Vehicle While Under The Influence Of Alcohol or Impaired in Maryland

 Negligent driving, alone, that results in the death of a person carries a penalty of three years.
+As Attorney Eric T. Kirk will tell you.

 The penalties go up if a vehicle and alcohol are involved, and a death results.